 Some proponents of stealth wealth condone lying, but I don’t wish to cover up my wealth that way.
-As I mentioned above, practicing stealth wealth leads to more genuine and honest conversations.
-I can’t be genuine if I cover up the truth.
+As I mentioned above, practicing stealth wealth leads to more genuine and honest conversations, and I can’t be genuine if I cover up the truth.

 Should I Share My Financial Knowledge?

 Proponents of stealth wealth often avoid the topic of money.
-In fact, many suggest you lie about your wealth or pretend you don’t know anything about financial matters.
+Many rich people think you should lie about your wealth or pretend you don’t know anything about financial matters.

 I’m afraid I have to disagree.
 It feels selfish to hold back on financial wisdom that could help others become wealthy.
-I talk openly about money.
-I just leave out personal facts and figures.
+I talk openly about money, while leaving out personal facts and figures.

 My husband and I recently talked to a friend about buying her first house.
 We openly shared the thought processes behind fifteen-year mortgages, bi-weekly payments, and using bonuses to pay off balances.
 Then we discussed the importance of balancing saving goals like investing in the market while paying down her first home.

 We didn’t jump in with our ideas.
 Instead, we let the conversation flow freely into these topics.
 We discussed all of these matters in general terms.
 Of course, this may blow our cover, but we don’t intend to keep all of our financial knowledge to ourselves.

 I’m not willing to keep these financial details to myself in the name of stealth wealth.
 We didn’t mention the price of our home or that we are mortgage-free, but we provided a ton of helpful information.

 To hold back feels selfish and stingy.
 Being secretly rich isn’t about hiding the keys to becoming wealthy; it’s about finding ways to share them.